Skip to Content

 Palacio Legislativo Montevideo, Uruguay.Palacio Legislativo

-Palacio Legislativo is the site where the Uruguayan parliament meets, a building made in the golden ages of Uruguay during the XX century.
-The building was declared a National Historic Monument in 1975 and you will have the opportunity to have a guided tour inside the building including the two chambers of the parliament, the Lost Steps Saloon and the Parliament Library (the second biggest in Uruguay).
+Palacio Legislativo is the site where the Uruguayan parliament meets, and the building was declared a National Historic Monument in 1975.
+Take a guided tour inside the building, including the two chambers of the parliament, the Lost Steps Saloon and the Parliament Library (the second largest library in Uruguay).

 Piriápolis in Montevideo, Uruguay.Piriápolis and Punta del Este